 If you don’t need a gratin to serve 6, make this anyway because truly a plate of leftover gratin heated up in the microwave is one of those breakfasts worth getting up early for.

 Au gratin is a French cooking term that refers to food that is sprinkled with breadcrumbs or cheese or both and then baked or broiled until browned.
-For potatoes au gratin, the gratin part usually refers to cheese (scalloped potatoes are similar, but usually have no cheese), though occasionally breadcrumbs are added.
+For potatoes au gratin, the gratin part usually refers to cheese.
+Occasionally breadcrumbs are added.
 If you wanted to give this casserole a final sprinkle of breadcrumbs after removing the foil halfway through the baking you could definitely do that for additional texture and even more browning.

 Sometimes potato gratins are made with Gruyere or other alpine-style cheeses, but here we are leaning hard into sharp, flavorful nutty cheddar.
 You can use any cheddar that fits your budget, from pre-shredded bagged cheddar to some fine aged hand-grated block cheddar.
 You’ll really taste the cheese, so if you have a few extra bucks to throw into a dish, this would be a good place to do that.

-Make sure to use russet potatoes here, which have a higher level of starch, which help make the sauce creamy.
-They will get very tender, and fall apart a little bit as you scoop them up, but the layers will still remain distinct, and the will get very tender.
+Make sure to use russet potatoes here, which have a higher level of starch, which help make the sauce creamy, not watery.
+They will get very tender, and fall apart a little bit as you scoop them up, but the layers will still remain distinct.

 Cheesy Au Gratin Potatoes: Tender slices of potatoes layered with a creamy sauce with generous amount of cheddar…this is one of the greatest potato comfort food recipes of all time.Tweet This

-Also, the use of higher fat cream instead of milk will help keep the sauce creamy and not watery.
-And make sure to bake the gratin until the potatoes are cooked to tenderness, which not only gives the gratin a creamy texture, but also ensures the potatoes absorb most of the liquid.
+Also, the use of higher fat cream instead of milk will help prevent the sauce from becoming watery.
+And make sure to bake the gratin until the potatoes are cooked to complete tenderness, which not only gives the gratin a creamy texture, but also ensures the potatoes absorb most of the liquid.

-Preheat the oven to 400°F. Butter a 1 ½ quart baking dish, or a 9×9 inch baking pan, or spray with nonstick spray.
+Preheat the oven to 400 degrees.
+Butter a 1 ½ quart baking dish, or a 9×9 inch baking pan, or spray with nonstick spray.
 In a medium bowl or a liquid measuring cup combine the chicken broth, cream, mustard, thyme, salt and pepper.
 Isn’t that a pretty mixture?

 Thinly slice the potatoes, layering half of them in the prepared baking dish.